-Cement quality checks also called field tests on cement are carried to check the quality of cement supplied at the site.
-This check provides idea cement quality based on color, touch and feels, and other tests.
+Cement quality checks also called field tests on cement are carried out to check the quality of cement supplied at the site.
+This check provides an idea of cement quality based on color, touch and feel, and other tests.

-The following are the field quality tests done to check cement quality at site,
+The following are tests used for cement quality check on site,

-The cement should be uniform throughout within bag.
-It should be grey or light greenish shade.
+The cement should be uniform throughout the bag.
+It should be a grey or light greenish shade.

 The cement must be free from small lumps.
-Such lumps are formed due to absorption of moisture from the atmosphere.
-If any bag found to have such type of lumps should be rejected.
+Such lumps are formed due to the absorption of moisture from the atmosphere.
+If any bag is found to have such types of lumps should be rejected.

 The cement should give a smooth feeling when touched or rubbed in between fingers and if it is felt rough, it indicates adulteration with sand.

-As you immerse hand in cement it should feel cement feel cool and not warm.
+As you immerse your hand in cement it should feel cement feels cool and not warm.

-In this test, cement is mixed with water and made a paste on a piece of the glass plate.
-This thick paste kept under water for 24 hours.
+In this test, cement is mixed with water and made into a paste on a piece of a glass plate.
+This thick paste is kept underwater for 24 hours.
 It should set and not crack.

 A cement block of size 25 mm ×25 mm and 200 mm long is prepared and it is immersed for 7 days in water.
 After that, it is placed on supports 15cm apart and it is loaded with a weight of about 34 kg.
 The Cement block should not show signs of failure.

-We know that Strength of cement reduces with time, so it is important to check the manufacturing date of the cement.
-Normally the cement should be used before 90 days from the date of manufacturing.
+We know that the strength of cement reduces with time, so it is important to check the manufacturing date of the cement.
+Normally the cement should be used 90 days from the date of manufacturing.